davdifr/angular-bootcamp/README.md

 In this case we don't need to unsubscribe from the [observable](https://angular.io/guide/observables-in-angular) because the HttpClient service automatically unsubscribes when the request is completed.

-But in general, it is a **good practice** to unsubscribe from observables to **avoid memory leaks**.
+In general, it is a **good practice** to unsubscribe from observables to **avoid memory leaks**.
 We can do this by storing the subscription in a variable and calling the `unsubscribe()` method on it when we are done with the observable.

 ## Other request methods